USS Forrestal: Decommissioning and fate

 On 26 January 2012, the Navy's Naval Sea Systems Command posted a notice of solicitation for the towing and complete dismantlement of multiple CV-59/CV-63 Class aircraft carriers in the United States, to include ex-Forrestal (CV-59), ex-, ex-, and ex-.
 These solicitations were posted in May 2012 and subsequently awarded to three successful offerors, pending their receipt of the facility security clearance required as part of the contract award.
 After the initial award of one carrier to each successful offeror, this contract provides the Navy with the capability to scrap other decommissioned conventionally-powered aircraft carriers over a five-year period.

 In October 2013, it was announced ex-Forrestal would be scrapped by All Star Metals in Brownsville, Texas, at a cost of 1 cent.
 She left the Philadelphia Naval Yard via a team of tugboats at 5:00AM on 4 February 2014.
 She arrived at All Star Metals in Brownsville on 18 February 2014 for final scrapping.
 According to the Naval Vessel Register, scrapping was completed 15 December 2015.
 Her stern plate was saved and restored and now is in the hands of the National Naval Aviation Museum in Pensacola, Florida.
-The ships anchors were preserved and installed on the USS John C. Stennis during refueling and complex overhaul in July 2023.
+The ship's anchors were preserved and installed on USS John C. Stennis during refueling and complex overhaul in July 2023.